-Frequently asked questions relating to 2024 to 2025 Council Tax bills, benefit letters and rent bills
+Frequently asked questions about Council Tax bills, benefit letters and rent bills for 2025 to 2026

 I reported a change in my circumstances, but this has not been taken into account in my new benefit letter

-This is because the benefit letter you have received notifying you of changes from April 2024 is based on information we held on 22 February 2024.
-If changes have been made after 22 February 2024 these notices won’t be sent until after 11 March 2024.
+This is because the benefit letter you received notifying you of changes from April 2025, is based on information we held on 27 February 2025.
+Any changes made after this date will only show on the notification letters sent after 4 March 2025.

-From 1 April 2024, all households will see an increase in their Council Tax charge of 5.79% on last year.
-Enfield Council has increased the tax by 4.99%.
-That is 2.99% for Enfield Council, plus a 2% levy to pay for adult social care services.
-The Greater London Authority precept has increased by 8.58%.
-As a result, all households will see an increase in their Council Tax charge of 5.79%.
+From 1 April 2025, there has been an increase of 2.99% in the amount of Council Tax for Enfield Council.
+There has been a further 2% levy to pay for adult social care services and an increase of 4.03% in the Greater London Authority precept.
+As a result, all households will see an increase in their Council Tax charge of 4.77%.

 Why has my Council Tax Support reduced from 1 April 2024?

-Under the new Council Tax Support Scheme, from 1 April 2024:
+Under the new Council Tax Support Scheme, from 1 April 2024 the following changes were introduced.
+These changes continue to apply from 1 April 2025:

 I cannot afford to pay this year’s Council Tax even though I receive Council Tax Support

-If you are having difficulties paying the increased Council Tax charge you may be entitled to claim a Council Tax Hardship payment.
+If you are having difficulties paying the increased Council Tax charge, you may be entitled to claim a Council Tax Hardship payment.
 You need to be in receipt of Council Tax Support to apply for a hardship payment.
-For more information and to make a claim, please see our Council Tax Hardship Scheme page.
+For more information and to make a claim, please see our Benefits and money advice page.

 I have been charged double Council Tax for my empty property

-From 1 April 2024 a long-term empty property premium is charged after a property has been empty and unfurnished for one year.
-Prior to this the premium was only charged on properties that had remained empty and unfurnished for over 2 years.
+From 1 April 2024, a long-term empty property premium is charged after a property has been empty and unfurnished for 1 year.
+Prior to this, the premium was only charged on properties that had remained empty and unfurnished for over 2 years.

 Can I pay my Council Tax over a longer period?

-Yes, Council Tax payments can be spread over 12 monthly instalments.
+Yes, Council Tax payments can be spread over 12 monthly instalments as long as the instalments are arranged before the first instalment is due.
 You should request this as soon as possible by emailing revs@enfield.gov.uk.
 Please put your Council Tax account number in the subject area within <xxxxxxxx> for a quicker response.
-Whilst awaiting a response, please continue to make payments towards your Council Tax as stated in your most recent bill.
-A revised instalment plan will be sent once your request has been processed and will take into consideration any payments already received.

 I have made a payment which is not showing on my Council Tax account

-Any payments made after 22 February 2024 will not show on your bill.
+Any payments made after 27 February 2025 will not show on your bill.
 If you think that a payment you made is missing, first check your payment history in your Enfield Connected account.
 If the payment is not showing, email revs@enfield.gov.uk.
-Please state the date of payment, if it was made on-line or in person, the name of the bank, the amount of payment, the sort code and bank account number the payment was made to, and finally please provide evidence of the payment being made.
+Please state the date of payment, if it was made on-line or in person, the name of the bank, and the amount of payment.

 Where can I get more information on services and help with my Council Tax?